 As a thank you for subscribing to my newsletter, I offer a free printable, Family Goals Planning Guide for people to get my newsletter.

 Buy their products.

 Almost all of the bloggers I support have a product, service or e-book to sell.
-My e-book, Use What You Know: A Business Idea Guide for Moms, features interviews with successful mompreneurs.
-It’s also on sale for $6 through February 28, 2014 before I move all the sales to Amazon.
+My e-book, Use What You Know: A Business Idea Guide for Moms, (value: $12) features interviews with successful mompreneurs.

 Danyelle Little of TheCubicleChick.com has written several e-books including her latest free download, Shine: 10 Tips for Effective Work-Life Balance.

 Bernetta Style rocks natural hair, so she created her signature Soft Butter for skin and hair.

 Busy mom of three, Amiyrah Martin of 4Hatsand Frugal.com, wrote a fun book for families – How to Play Your Year in a Day.

 Tell a brand you heard about them on a blog.

 We are considered influencers because people learn from us and often take an action based on what we share.
 I know moms who’ve rented the Bisell Deep Green Machine after they read about my review or even bought the 2014 Kia Sportage after they watched my video reviews on the vehicle’s safety features.
 It’s wonderful to hear from your friends, but it goes even further if you mention to a sales rep or on a brand’s Facebook page that you heard about them on a blog and it influenced you to buy!

 Attend their events.